sdingcn/closure/README.md

 <expr-list> := epsilon | <expr> <expr-list>

 <expr> := <int>
+        | <built-in>
         | lambda ( <var-list> ) { <expr> }
         | letrec ( <var-expr-list> ) { <expr> }
         | if <expr> then <expr> else <expr>
+        | ( <expr> <expr-list> ) ; function call
-        | [ <expr> <expr-list> ] ; function call
+        | [ <expr> <expr-list> ] ; sequence
-        | <built-in>
         | <var>
 ```

 There are two types of objects: closure, integer.
+All objects are immutable.

 All variables are pointers pointing to locations of objects in a globally-maintained resizable array.
-Garbage collection compress this array and is triggered for every 100 function returns.
+Binding a variable to another variable only copies the address.
+Garbage collection compress this array and can only be triggered by the call to `gc`.

 All functions are closures (including built-in ones, which are closures with the empty environment).

-The evaluation order of function arguemnts is left-to-right.
+The evaluation order of `letrec` bindings, function calls, and sequence, is left-to-right.

 You can implement lists using closures (illustrated below in the example).